50-Course/starter-template-fastapi/README.md

-# Starter Project for spinning up Quick WebAPIs during interviews
+# Starter template for spinning up quick webapis with FastAPI

 - Uses Make for automation
 - FastAPI as API Development Framework